• HOME

 In India most women cover up, so the best thing you can do to be respected and not stared at or touched at more than necessary is to cover your skin.

-Some places there are more backpackers, and it is more normal to see skin, but for others, it is not so common.
+In some places there are more backpackers, and it is more normal to see skin, but for others, it is not so common.
 I always bring a shawl with me that I can wrap around my shoulders if I need to.
-It’s easy to carry and doesn’t weight much.
+It’s easy to carry and doesn’t weigh much.

 A woman shopping for clothes in Rajasthan, India